skip navigation

 They lived among the Indians. (count)

-Use in the middle of to specify a middle placement: in a location, or on a field or plane (a mathematical plane); also, to specify being among or surrounded by things or people.
+In the middle of specifies a middle placement: in a location, or on a field or plane (a mathematical plane); or to specify being surrounded by things.

 egg in the middleThe egg is in the middle of the chess board. (location)